 Is this a sign of a behavior disorder?

 Almost never at this age.
-Disordered behavior typically shows extreme persistence, self-injury, or significant social/family disruption beyond what's covered here.
+Disordered behavior typically shows extreme persistence, self-injury, or significant social and family disruption beyond what's covered here.
 When in doubt, your pediatrician is the right starting point.

 How KidyGrow can help

-For specific tantrum types and the practical playbook, see the toddler behavior management guide.
+For specific tantrum types and the practical playbook, see the behavior management guide.

 _This content is educational and does not replace professional medical or psychological advice.
 If you're worried about your child or yourself, talk to a pediatrician._